ThibaultGiraudon/print_news/README.md

 ```
 sh script.sh |& less
 ```
-To get the same terminal's color as i do go into your terminal settings then profiles/color
+To get the same terminal's color as i do go into your terminal settings then profiles/color Color Presets at the bottom right and select Solarized dark